ifilot/opengl-cpp-course/lesson01/README.md

 In our program, we defined the attributes and uniforms using the `glBindAttribLocation` and `glGetUniformLocation` functions, respectively.
 For the attributes, the values were copied to the GPU using the `glBufferData` instruction.
 For the `mvp`-uniform, we are going to use the `glUniformMatrix4fv` function, as we are going to copy a 4x4 matrix.
 For other data types, other functions exists.
 An overview can be found [here](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml).

-The role of the `mvp` matrix is to transform the model from object space to normalized device space.
+The role of the `mvp` matrix is to transform the model from object space to clip space.
 We will touch upon this process in much more detail in the [next lesson](../lesson2/README.md).
 For the time being, it suffices to know that we constructed the `mvp` matrix in such a way that the triangle object is located on the XY-plane and the camera is at position (0.0, 0.0, 1.0), looking at the origin (0.0, 0.0, 0.0) and has its up vector pointing in the direction of the y-axis.
 See the image below for an schematic depiction.

 ![Coordinate system](images/coordinate_system.jpg "Lesson 01 - Coordinate system")